It was established by treaty, under international law, in 2008. Its special status is indicated by the authorized use of the restricted ".int" domain.

 EUCLID also holds a university charter as well as a specific mandate in the field of higher education and sustainable development.
-It belongs to the exclusive group of intergovernmental universities having that rare status under international law, the most famous of which being the United Nations University and the European University Institute.
+It belongs to the exclusive group of intergovernmental universities (see below) having that rare status under international law, the most famous of which being the United Nations University, the University for Peace, and the European University Institute.

 EUCLID has its global headquarters in Banjul, Gambia, and is a full member in good standing of the Association of African Universities, and of United Nations Academic Impact, among others.